wur-bioinformatics/introduction-to-bioinformatics/week1.md

 :::{admonition} Note 8: FAIR principles
 :class: note
 As described above, ontologies facilitate scientific reproducibility.
 A key concept in scientific reproducibility are the FAIR principles, with FAIR standing for Findable, Accessible, Interoperable, and Reusable.
-This reader does not describe the FAIR principles in detail, but you should familiarize yourself with them by reading the following online resource: https://www.go-fair.org/fair-principles/
+This reader does not describe them in detail, but you should read the following online resource to familiarize yourself with the [FAIR principles](https://www.go-fair.org/fair-principles/).
 :::

 Ontologies typically form a hierarchy, where specific terms point to more generic terms.
 More generally, most ontologies are represented as a graph, where ontology terms are the nodes and relationships between terms are edges.
 As such, one ontology term may have more than one parent term.